The 5 Best Comics to Read Before Avengers: Doomsday. Here's the Reading Path That Made Everything Click.

 This is Doom’s origin, told by Doom himself to a journalist.
 You see the Roma kid who lost his mother to dark magic.
 The genius who scarred his own face.
 The man who conquered a country because he believed no one else could save it.

 Why I’m reading it for Doomsday: You can’t understand God Emperor Doom if you don’t know why Victor thinks he’s the only one who can save the world.
 This book shows you his tragedy, his ego, and his twisted logic.
-Once you finish it, you’ll realize Doom isn’t a villain—he’s a man who believes he’s the hero.
+Once you finish it, you’ll realize Doom isn’t a villain.
+He’s a man who believes he’s the hero.
+And that’s exactly the energy Robert Downey Jr. is going to bring to the MCU version.

 Why I’m reading it for Doomsday: This is the blueprint for what happens when heroes get god-level power and think they know what’s best for everyone.
 Sound familiar?
 That’s literally Doom’s entire philosophy.
 If you want to understand why Doom believes he’s the only one who can wield ultimate power without corrupting, this book shows you what happens when everyone else tries.

 Why I’m reading it for Doomsday: This is where the multiverse begins to die.
-The heroes try everything—diplomacy, science, morality—and it doesn’t matter.
+The heroes try everything (diplomacy, science, morality) and it doesn’t matter.
 The MCU is building toward incursions.
 This comic shows you what that looks like when there are no good answers.
-And spoiler: Doom saw it coming the whole time.
+And Doom saw it coming the whole time.
 He had already been tracking the incursions before most heroes even understood what they were.

 Why I’m reading it for Doomsday: This is it.
-The story the MCU has been building toward since Loki.
+The story the MCU has been building toward.
 Doom didn’t destroy the multiverse, but when it collapsed, he was the only one strong enough to hold the pieces together.
 He became a god.
 He saved what was left.
-And when Reed Richards shows up, the whole thing falls apart—because Doom knows Reed would’ve done it better.
+And when Reed Richards shows up, the whole thing falls apart, because Doom knows Reed would’ve done it better.
+That single moment of insecurity from the most powerful being in existence is what makes Doom the most compelling villain Marvel has.
 If you only read one comic before Doomsday, make it this one.

 After Secret Wars, Doom loses his god powers and does something wild: he tries to be a hero.
 He puts on the Iron Man armor and convinces himself that if Tony Stark can do it, he can do it better.

 Why I’m reading it for Doomsday: This shows Doom at his most vulnerable and most dangerous.
 He wants to do good, but he also wants to prove he’s superior while doing it.
-If the MCU has Doom leading the Avengers, this comic is the blueprint.
+Robert Downey Jr. going from playing Tony Stark (the hero who wore the armor) to playing Victor Von Doom (the villain who stole it) makes Infamous Iron Man feel like required reading.
 Because Doom being a hero is somehow more terrifying than Doom being a villain.
+If the MCU gives us any version of Doom leading or working alongside the Avengers, this comic is the blueprint.

 What's Your List?